-The Western campus is established on the traditional territory of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Attawandaron peoples.
-Their distinct rights are an important part of our institutional responsibility to reconciliation, and they are essential partners as we look to the future.
+The Western campus is established on the traditional territory of the Anishinaabek, Haudenosaunee, Lūnaapéewak and Chonnocton (Neutral) peoples.
+Their distinct rights are an important part of our institutional responsibility to Reconciliation, and they are essential partners as we look to the future.

-It is an intentional goal of this plan to increase the recruitment of Indigenous students at all levels as well as faculty and staff, as a part of the university's efforts to promote reconciliation.
-It is also a goal to support efforts of our faculty and staff to consider how to incorporate Indigenous ways of knowing into our curricula and our services to the community.
+We will increase the recruitment of Indigenous students at all levels as well as faculty and staff, as a part of the university's efforts to promote Reconciliation.
+We support efforts of our faculty and staff to consider how to incorporate Indigenous ways of knowing into our curricula and our services to the community.